iobroker-community-adapters/ioBroker.lgtv/README.md

 ## States

+'''channel'''

+holds the current channel

+'''volume'''

+holds the current volume level and can change the volume

+'''on'''

-channel - holds the current chanel volume - holds the current volume level and can change the volume on - is true when TV is on and false if TV is off
+is true when TV is on and false if TV is off

 ---